shurrey/box-langchain-documentloader-tests/README.md

 7. Now you can install your dependencies at the commandline in the root directory of this application by running `pip install -r requirements.txt`.
 5. You should now be all set to run the tests.
 Each test has a variable called `prompt`, which you can set based on the file(s) or folder you choose.
 It will be asked to OpenAI, so you will get a real answer based on the file(s) you provide.

 To run the tests, you can either use the tools provided by your development environment, or from the command line, run `python TEST_NAME.py` where TEST_NAME is the file name of the test you wish to run.
-For example, to test one file, you can run `python test-one-file.py`.
+For example, to test one file, you can change to the appropriate directory like `cd document_loader_test_scripts` and then run `python test_one_-_file.py`.